 Research Opportunities for Students

-- Summer Program for Undergraduate Research (SPUR)
+Summer Program for Undergraduate Research (SPUR)

-- For information about research jobs and volunteer options please contact Human Resources
+For information about research jobs and volunteer options, please contact Human Resources.

 EVMS Research Conferences

-The purpose of Research Day is to enhance the awareness of the exciting and varied basic and applied research that is currently being undertaken in the biomedical field within the EVMS community.
+The purpose of Research Day is to enhance the awareness of the exciting and varied basic and applied research that is currently being conducted in the biomedical field within the EVMS community.
 This event gives young investigators the opportunity to exchange ideas and information with peers and colleagues in an informal, one-on-one format made available through a poster session.
 Outstanding abstracts are selected for both poster and oral presentations.